GLodi/blog/_posts/2020-07-04-learning-languages-by-merging-srt-files.md

 ---
-title: Learning Languages by Merging SRTs
+title: "Learning Languages by Merging SRTs"
+layout: post
+category: blog
+author: giuliolodi
-image: /assets/img/blog/20200704/bottombig.png
+image: /assets/blog/20200704/bottombig.png
-description: >
+headerImage: true
+tag:
+- language
+- learning
+- subtitles
+date: 2020-07-04 10:00
-   How to merge subtitles and improve your language skills.
+description: How to merge subtitles and improve your language skills.
 ---

 I've found that one of the most efficient ways to learn a foreign